mihaibogdan10/grunt-cache-pug-compile/README.md

 The way it works is that it checks the last modified status of the .pug and .html pairs, and only allows the pug task to recompile pug files that have been modified more recently than their html counterparts.
 It dynamically changes the pug config task <i>src</i> in order to do so.

+ It only works in three basic cases:
+ *  no files need to be recompiled! (yey!)
+ *  1 file was updated (compiles the files that directly or indirectly import it)
+ *  more files were updated, in which case we don't even bother and just compile them all

 ## Getting Started

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command: